Republic win 'overdue' says happy Kenny

 Robinson's first-half double and Chiedozie Ogbene's goal secured a first win in 13 meaningful games for Kenny.

-"That's one defeat in our last seven games and that was a late Portugal goal from (Cristiano) Ronaldo," said Kenny.
+"That's one defeat in our last seven games and that was a late Portugal goal from [Cristiano] Ronaldo," said Kenny.

 "We're learning all the time and improving in our attacking play."